Barnes and Noble Press vs Kindle Direct Publishing

 2016.
 Barnes & Noble launched Nook Press Print self-publishing platform

-Today, Barnes & Noble made an exciting announcement regarding the introduction of a new self-publishing print platform called Nook Press.
-This innovative platform empowers authors to transform their ebooks into print editions, enabling them to be sold both in B&N physical stores and online at BN.com.
-Nook Press offers a self-service program that allows authors to effortlessly create both hardcover and paperback versions of their books.
-Additionally, authors who have achieved the milestone of selling 1,000 copies of a single ebook within the past year will have the opportunity to showcase and sell their print books on a local, regional, or even national level through Barnes & Noble.
+Barnes & Noble announced today the debut of a new self-publishing print service called Nook Press, which will enable authors to convert their ebooks into print editions that can be sold in B&N stores and online at BN.com.
+The service is self-service and allows authors to produce both hardcover and paperback versions.
+Through this service, authors who have sold 1,000 copies of a single ebook in the past year will have the opportunity to sell their print books locally, regionally, or nationally through B&N.

 2015.
 Kindle Scout Publishing platform expands internationally